scverse/pertpy/docs/api/api.md

 #### Multicellular programs - DIALOGUE

-[DIALOGUE](https://www.nature.com/articles/s41587-022-01288-0) identifies latent multicellular programs by mapping the data into a feature space where the cell type specific representations are correlated across different samples and environments.
+[DIALOGUE](https://www.nature.com/articles/s41587-022-01288-0) identifies latent multicellular programs by mapping the data into a feature space where the cell type specific representations are correlated across different samples and environments {cite}`JerbyArnon2022`.
 Next, DIALOGUE employs multi-level hierarchical modeling to identify genes that comprise the latent features.

 This is a **work in progress (!)** Python implementation of DIALOGUE for the discovery of multicellular programs.